What you need to know about summer learning loss for middleschoolers

 Summer learning loss for middle schoolers is a big deal.

-If you have a rising middleschooler, this is an exceptionally useful summer to plan some regular math, reading and writing work to keep or get your student to the level s/he needs to be.
-(And this would apply all of your student’s middle school summers, but particularly the one before eighth grade.)
+Particlularly if your student is finishing his or her 8th grade, plan some regular math, reading and writing work to keep or get your student to the level he or she needs to be.
+(And this would apply all of your student’s middle school summers, but particularly this one.)

-What can I do to help summer learning loss for my Middle School student?
+What can I do to help summer learning loss for my Middle School student in Math?

-For example, this is the from the Key to Decimals series, with notes from the Christianbook.com website:
+For example, this is the from the Key to Decimals series, with notes about the various books from the Christianbook.com website:

-Book 1 “Key to Decimals begins with basic concepts and operations on decimals.
-It covers real-world uses of decimals in pricing, sports, metrics, calculators, and science.
-Key to Decimals’ success-oriented approach builds confidence and independence.”
-Book 1 focuses on the basic concepts.
+1. “.. basic concepts and operations on decimals. …real-world uses of decimals in pricing, sports, metrics, calculators, and science….focuses on the basic concepts.

 (These are also available used on Amazon.com, which might be cheaper.
 Note that you need to buy an answer key as well as the student book.”